Yohan Zetuna

-Yohan Salwan Zetuna (يوهان زيتونة; born 31 May 2000) is an Iraqi professional footballer of Assyrian ethnicity who currently plays for Al-Mosul.
+Yohan Salwan Zetuna (يوهان زيتونة; born 31 May 2000) is an Iraqi professional footballer who currently plays for Liga de Expansión MX club Oaxaca.

 Early life

 Born in Tel Keppe in the Nineveh Governorate of Iraq, Zetuna is one of four brothers, including fellow footballer Yousuf Zetuna, and has one sister.
 Due to the family being Catholic, they faced religious persecution in Iraq, and fled initially to Turkey, living in a United Nations refugee camp.
 After ten months in Turkey, the family moved to Michigan in the United States on 15 May 2009.
 In 2016, the family relocated to Oaxaca, Mexico, as one of Zetuna's uncles was living there.

 Club career

 Alebrijes de Oaxaca

 Having initially played football in the refugee camp in Turkey, and then in Sterling Heights, Michigan, Zetuna and his brother Yousuf joined the academy of professional side Alebrijes de Oaxaca in 2017, following their move to Mexico.
 Having signed professional contracts in February 2019, both were added to the senior squad ahead of the Clausura 2019.

 He was given the chance to move to Spain, training with Águilas, but returned to Mexico shortly after, claiming that he did not enjoy the experience.
 His return to Mexico coincided with the COVID-19 pandemic, and the Mexican second division league, the Ascenso MX, was renamed as the Liga de Expansión MX, with Oaxaca officials unsure what would happen to foreign players under the new structure.

 Zetuna would go on to make his debut the following year, playing seventy minutes in a 2–0 away win against Pumas Tabasco, before being replaced by César Aguirre.
-Following his next game, a 2–1 home loss to Atlante, Oaxaca accused Atlante player Ronaldo González of racially abusing Zetuna, condemning the act on the club's official Twitter account.
+Following his next game, a 2–1 home loss to Atlante, Oaxaca accused Atlante player Rolando González of racially abusing Zetuna, condemning the act on the club's official Twitter account.
 Later in the season, he suffered an inflammation of the spleen, keeping him out of action after four appearances.